nournahtay/BiomarkerDiscovery-Hackbio/Stage 3/README.md

   3. Filteration with a quantile cut off = 0.25

 ### **Differential Expression Analysis**
-1. Metastatic and primary data is grouped together
+1. Data was grouped together according to tumor type
 2. Treatment level DEA is performed with logfc = 2 and FDR cut = 0.1
 3. Output is used as data to generate heatmaps comparing the clustering of males vs females in both tumor types